What happens when you have a stroke?

 Are there warning signs before a stroke happens?

 For most people a stroke happens suddenly.
+The signs of a stroke are:

 If you notice any of these warning signs, call 911 right away!